skip to Main Content

 • Enter a username with a password.

-• The template body sends a custom text to the target URL.
+• The ServiceNow Integration sends predefined text to the target URL.

 • Last, of all, edit the template body as needed.